“Reactive people like to daydream and imagine.

 Study your past.
 If you are doing the same things you did last year and five years ago, chances are you will be doing the same things next year and five years in the future.
 The result will be that you will be the same person who is older, but not better.

 Ask yourself, “Am I waiting for something to happen to change my life, or will I follow my passions and take action to create the life I desire?”

 - The proactive person is outnumbered but held up as role models.
 While the dreamers were busy dreaming the proactive people passed them by.

 - The people who dream their life away waiting for the change they dream of miss out on who they would have become along the way had they taken the initiative earlier.

 - There’s an end to everyone’s physical life, however, the proactive ones feel deep rewards about the meaningful impact they had on the world.
 The monetary achievements are just a measurement of their value to the world.
 The reactive ones got there – tired, mad and full of regrets.

 How It Works: Change is inevitable and you will always be changing with it.
 The only question is, will you wait to change, or will you design your change.
 So even though both people will wind up in the same place, one will be fulfilled while the other will be depleted.

 People are experiencing huge amounts of change now and most of it is being forced upon them.
 Life is not supposed to be a struggle.
 You came here to use your time wisely, experiencing everything that intrigued you.
 The by-product of this radical curiosity propels you into the life of your dreams.
 The more you are true to yourself the easier this will be. ~ Linda Deir

 Live the life of your dreams.
 It starts with being true to yourself.
 Find out where to start.
-Want to talk with your Spirit Guide Angels, like I do?
+Want to talk with your Spirit Guides and Angels, like I do?
 Angel Coaching with Linda guidance from “those” who know you best!